Jonathinsm/schedule-instance-gce/README.md

 ## How to deploy

-1. Install the [Google SDK](https://cloud.google.com/sdk/docs/quickstarts) in your computer or use the Cloud Shell.
+1. Use the Cloud Shell or Install the [Google SDK](https://cloud.google.com/sdk/docs/quickstarts) in your computer.
+2. Clone this repository.
-2. Log In in your GCP project.
+3. Log In in your GCP project.
-3. Set the environment variables.
+4. Set the environment variables.

 ```bash
 export PROJECT_ID=myprojectid